Autopilot adjustment and use

 Reduction potential

-Estimated reduction on main engine fuel consumption is 0.25% to 1.5%, through effective autopilot and rudder settings.
+Estimated reduction on main engine fuel consumption is 0.1 – 1.0%, through effective autopilot and rudder settings.

 Other References